-- · Linen and towels

-- · Dishes and small kitchen appliances

-- · Household goods

-- · Alarm clock

-- · Books and school supplies

-- $\cdot\,\text{TV}$ and Stereo

-- · Additional hygienic items

-(There are many stores where you may find these items at discounted prices such as Target, Best Buy and Ross).

-••• POST-ARRIWAL •••

-International Education Office (IEO) Orientation

-At the beginning of your first quarter at UCLA, you will be required to attend a post-arrival IEO Welcome/Orientation event.
+International Education Office (IEO) Orientation At the beginning of your first quarter at UCLA, you will be required to attend a post-arrival IEO Welcome/Orientation event.
 This is a separate requirement from the online orientation (iSTART).
 Further details will be sent to you by email before your arrival at UCLA.

-UCLA Identification Card (BruinCard)

-The BruinCard is the official UCLA identification card used to confirm status and eligibility for services.
+UCLA Identification Card (BruinCard) The BruinCard is the official UCLA identification card used to confirm status and eligibility for services.
 It serves as a library card, student ticket discount card, debit card for purchases on and off campus, student health services card, and residence hall meal and access card.
 You will need your 9-digit UID number and your passport to obtain your BruinCard.

-You can get your BruinCard at the Bruin Office located at:

-123 Kerckhoff Hall 9am-4pm, Monday-Friday
+You can apply for the BruinCard online or at the Bruin Office located at: 123 Kerckhoff Hall 9am-4pm, Monday-Friday

-Visa check-In and Validation Upon your arrival, you will need to report to the Dashew Center for International Students and Scholars (DCISS) located in 106 Bradley Hall for a mandatory immigration check-in.
+Visa check-In and Validation

+Upon your arrival, you will need to report to the Dashew Center for International Students and Scholars (DCISS) located in 106 Bradley Hall for a mandatory immigration check-in.
 This process is called "validation" and must be completed within 30 days of the starting date stated on Box #3 on the DS2019 form.
 Please check online for dates and times.
 Failure to validate your arrival may result in automatic termination of your J-1 status in the SEVIS system!
 You will need to present your passport, DS-2019 form, J-1 visa and I-94 form (you can access and print this form at https://i94.cbp.dhs.gov/194 after your arrival) at DCISS in 106 Bradley Hall at the time of check-in.
 DCISS has created a comprehensive guide for J-1 students detailing policies and procedures to help you maintain your visa status while you are in the U.S. Please visit the DCISS website for the most updated version of the guide.

-Not just anyone can be a BRUIN But a BRUIINI can come from ANYWHERE
+Not just anyone can be a BRUIN But a BRUIN can come from ANYWHERE